devnull-hub/rita-zeek-rpi4/README.md

 127.0.1.1    my-machine
 ```

-## 4. Fun the following command to interact with the database by using the command line.
+## 4. Run the following command to interact with the database by using the command line.

 `mongo`